nushackers/hackertools_materials/self-hosting/src/slides.md

 ---

 ## Activities: Hosting a web page

 - `nginx` is a great web server for these things, but you can pick whatever you want, or are more familiar with
 - On Ubuntu, this is pretty simple: apt install nginx
-- Enable it and start it: `systemctl enable nginx`, `systemctl start nginx`
+- Enable it and start it: `sudo systemctl enable nginx`, `sudo systemctl start nginx`
 - Open up your browser and head to http://host/ — you should see a page there
 - edit files in /var/www/html/..., etc: try replacing index.html? with "hello world"
 - check http://host/ again